welwood08/merlin/README.md

 Make sure you edit all the paths!

 Open the arthur.wsgi file and edit the two paths in that file.
+Open Arthur/__init__.py and edit the path in that file.

 Arthur Access Settings
 ----------------------------